Efk3/angular-block/README.md

 The module is configurable by providers.

-The component provided in `BUSY_DEFAULT_GLOBAL_COMPONENT` will be used when the target is not specified for the block.
+The component provided in `BUSY_DEFAULT_GLOBAL_COMPONENT` will be used as default blocker component when the target is not specified.

-The component provided in `BUSY_DEFAULT_SPECIFIED_COMPONENT` will be used when the target is specified in the block call.
+The component provided in `BUSY_DEFAULT_SPECIFIED_COMPONENT` will be used as default blocker component when the target is specified.
 If you do not provide this then the `BUSY_DEFAULT_GLOBAL_COMPONENT` will be used.

 If there is no default component provided and the `busy` method called without `component` property